ewave99/textworld/README.md

 # textworld

-A simple homemade framework to create drawings in the browser using a text-based display.
+A simple homemade program to create drawings in the browser using a text-based display.

 Supports drawing rudimentary shapes (with commands):
 - Point